milafrerichs/new-mila-frerichs/content/articles/sandiego-zoning.md

 Not as surprising as OB but still the amount is a little surprising to me.

+I made an [interactive version](https://civic.vision/sandiego-zoning-viz) of this as well.
+You can check it out here, but be aware it is relatively slow due to the amount of buildings.
+Might update it if there is interest in it.

 # Methodology
 I used [open zoning data](https://data.sandiego.gov/datasets/zoning/) from the City of San Diego, used the zoning information from the [Municipal Code](https://www.sandiego.gov/city-clerk/officialdocs/municipal-code/chapter-13) and building data from [Microsoft](https://github.com/Microsoft/USBuildingFootprints/).
 I matched those buildings up with the zone they’re in and colored according to the code.